-- Objective: Monitor, review and implement risk assessments that keep children and staff safe.
-Develop an ethos where staff and pupil mental health and wellbeing is paramount and the approach to safeguarding, prevent and personal development is of the highest quality. - Progress: Risk assessments and operational plans have supported the effective return of pupils since the lockdown and provision for vulnerable children and children of critical workers.
-Strategies are being put in place to support pupil and staff well-being. - Objective: Back office services and the ULT central team are developed further to provide an excellent level of service and compliance, value for money which supports existing schools and expansion of the Trust - Progress: An SLA has been put in place to support PR and Marketing across the Trust.
-The IT function was reviewed 2020 2021 leading to a central help desk, and an IT technician presence in every school.
+• Objective: Monitor, review and implement risk assessments that keep children and staff safe.
+Develop an ethos where staff and pupil mental health and wellbeing is paramount and the approach to safeguarding, prevent and personal development is of the highest quality.
+Progress: Risk assessments and operational plans have supported the effective return of pupils since the lockdown and provision for vulnerable children and children of critical workers.
+Strategies are being put in place to support pupil and staff well-being.
+A trust wide survey of staff health and wellbeing has supported the identification of actions to support our workforce.

+Objective: Back office services and the ULT central team are developed further to provide an excellent level of service and compliance, value for money which supports existing schools and expansion of the Trust a.
+Key performance indicators

+Progress: An SLA has been put in place to support PR and Marketing across the Trust.
+The IT function was reviewed 2021 - 2022 leading to managed service provision across all of our first and middle schools.
+The ULT central team has been reviewed and a full-time CFO and H&S Premises Lead are being recruited.